 All three of the ski resorts in Boone offer ice skating, but Appalachian Ski Mountain has the only Zamboni-maintained outdoor ice rink!

-Sugar Mountain features a 10,000 square foot ice rink and is conveniently located next to the onsite restaurant so you can sip some hot chocolate after practicing your double axel ice skating in Boone NC.
+Sugar Mountain features a 10,000-square-foot ice rink and is conveniently located next to the onsite restaurant, so you can sip some hot chocolate after practicing your double axel ice skating in Boone NC.

 Ski Resorts near Boone